webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

 </body>
 </html></nowiki>

-Now let´s get to the funny part, let´s write some JavaScript.
-First we need to listen to file select event and get a reference to the local file.
-But first we have to listen for the file select input field to be ready, this´s after the DOM content loaded event:
+Now let’s get to the funny part: writing some JavaScript.
+First we need to listen to the file select event and get a reference to the local file.
+But first we have to listen for the file select input field to be ready, after the DOMContentLoaded event:

  <nowiki>document.addEventListener('DOMContentLoaded', function(){

     // get a reference to the file select input field var fileSelect = document.querySelector('#choosePicture');

-    // listen for the onChange event that get´s fired after the user had choosed a file fileSelect.addEventListener('change', handleFileSelect, false);
+    // listen for the onChange event that gets fired after the user has chosen a file fileSelect.addEventListener('change', handleFileSelect, false);

 }, false);